Pasta al forno – baked pasta the Italian way

 This recipe is based on the wonderful ‘pasta al forno’ (pasta bake) my Sicilian mother-in-law makes!
 In fact, she brought a dish (actually two) over to our house last Easter Sunday.
 We had 22 people for lunch which was quite a challenge but the great thing about Italian families is they are always happy to contribute towards the cooking and food, so it’s rare for the hosts to end up doing everything.
 Dessert is a very traditional offering and we actually ended up with 5 different cakes made by various guests and family members!
 Plus this wonderful pasta al forno! (go straight to recipe)

-If we include vegetarian dishes,there are hundreds of different recipes for baked pasta, pasta al forno, here in Italy, however the most traditional and classic is with a meat sauce or ‘ragu’, a tube pasta type such as macaroni (in Italian ‘maccheroni’). rigatoni, tortiglioni, elicoidali, penne etc and some local soft or semi soft cheese as well as parmesan, pecorino or grana sprinkled on top.
+If we include vegetarian dishes, there are hundreds of different recipes for baked pasta, pasta al forno, here in Italy.
+But, the most traditional and classic is with a meat sauce or ‘ragu’, a tube pasta type such as macaroni (in Italian ‘maccheroni’). rigatoni, tortiglioni, elicoidali, penne etc and some local soft or semi soft cheese as well as parmesan, pecorino or grana sprinkled on top.

 ‘Pasta al forno’ is a popular dish in Italy on Sundays or public holidays, especially in the South.
 This is probably because it takes longer to make than recipes with pasta which has only been boiled, so it is too time consuming for a week day meal.
 However, it can be made mostly in advance and is ideal for feeding a large number of people.
 Needless to say, there are always plenty of guests at an Italian family Sunday or holiday lunch!
 Kids also love it and a beautifully baked ‘pasta al forno’ looks so great when brought to the table!

-Housewives and cooks in each Italian region have a slightly different way of making ‘ragu’.
-However, the basic ingredients are much the same; two types of ground meat (often pork and beef or veal) fresh tomatoes or passata, carrots and onions, stock and wine.
+Housewives and cooks in each Italian region have a slightly different way of making ‘ragu’(meat sauce).
+However, the basic ingredients are much the same; two or three types of meat, ground or cut into small pieces (often pork and beef or veal) fresh tomatoes or passata, carrots, celery and onions, stock and wine.
 The rest of the ingredients vary from region to region and sometimes from cook to cook.
 Some add other vegetables, spices, herbs and Bolognese, for example, is made with milk.

 If you have never made pasta al forno, do give it a try.
 It’s a wonderful go-to dish when you are planning to feed a large number.
-I’d love to hear from any of you who make this recipe, so feel free to comment here on the blog or on my Instagram account!
+I’d love to hear from any of you who make this recipe, so feel free to comment here on the blog or on the Pasta Project Facebookpage!

 (to see the recipe go to the next page.
 Just scroll down and click 2)